 Access things to do in May to learn more.

 Vienna tourism calendar.
-June is a great time to ship across the Danube, and even better if you do it during Summer Solstice at Wachau Valley (photo).
+When summer is really taking off, June is perfect for shipping across the Danube, and even better if you do it during Summer Solstice at Wachau Valley (photo).
 By this time, the Museumsquartier’s summer special Summer at the MQ is also in full swing.
 For amazing music and a fun charitable event, prepare for the Long Night of the Churches and the Wienissimo Food Festival.
 And if you are a fan of the Vienna Philharmonic Orchestra, make sure you can attend their free annual open air concert.

 More on these and other tips in things to do in June.